Configuration code generation#

 The LFRic infrastructure provides a driver configuration component that orchestrates both reading of the namelist configuration file and cross-checking the contents to ensure all required namelists are present.
 The driver configuration component can be used instead of directly calling the above procedure.

-The term “configuration object” refers to an object of type namelist_collection_type.
-It holds a number of namelist_type objects each of which holds the configuration choices for one of the namelists.
-To access a namelist object, call the get_namelist function on the namelist name:
+The term “config object” refers to an object of type config_type.
+It holds a number of extended namelist_type objects each of which holds the configuration choices for one of the namelists.
+To access a configuration value, simply reference the configuration hirarchy in the config_type, e.g.

 Enumerations#